achrysaetos/CS50-project3/README.md

 # Project 3
-using Django, Testing and CI/CD
+Simple web app for restaurants, using Django with CI/CD.

-run "python3 manage.py runserver"
+**To start:** run `python3 manage.py runserver`